 Extensibility: UI

-RJSFWrapperComponent are the customizations done on RJSF forms overriding the default behaviour of meshery-ui rjsf forms.
-The Rjsf forms are wrapped under these component to receive the custom-props from Meshery-extension.
+RJSFWrapperComponent provides customizations for RJSF forms, overriding the default behavior of meshery-ui rjsf forms.
+The Rjsf forms are wrapped in this component to receive custom props from a Meshery extension.

 <RJSFWrapperComponent {...props}> <RJSFForm isLoading={isLoading} schema={schema} data={data} onChange={(e) => { setData(e.formData) }} jsonSchema={jsonSchema} /> </RJSFWrapperComponent>